r-devel/translations/Home.md

 - Use the [R Foundation Code of Conduct](https://www.r-project.org/coc-policy.html).

 ## Future work
-* Explore possible integration of dictionaries into weblate?
+* Explore possible integration of dictionaries into Weblate?
-* Add demos from the translator and reviewer perspective
+* Add demos from the translator and reviewer's perspective